NoorGuru/Presentations/content/tech-interview/_04_prepare_graduation_year.md

 ---

-## Focus on What Do You Want, and Prepare!
+## Focus on What You Want, and Prepare!

 |  | Big Companies | Startups |
 |--|-----------------------------|------------|